The simple answer is yes, there is real money to be made if you invest in buy to let, but it can take time, effort, and a fair amount of research.

 Don’t forget you’ll also need to arrange the deposit and ensure it’s held in an appropriate scheme.

 Five things that make a good buy-to-let property

-An increasing number of the over-50s are investing in rental property.
+An increasing number of people over 50 are investing in rental property.
 Known as ‘grandlords’, they are turning to the rental and the buy-to-let markets to supplement their retirement income.
-For more information about becoming a landlord, download our free guide.

-2016 saw the rate of stamp duty increase significantly on second homes, while from 2017, landlords will face limits on how much mortgage interest they can offset against income tax.
+Back in 2016 the rate of stamp duty increased significantly on second homes, and since 2017 landlords have faced limits on how much mortgage interest they can offset against income tax.